-There's this cashier at our neighbourhood grocery store who Barclay and I affectionately refer to as Our Friend.
+There's a cashier at our neighbourhood grocery store who Barclay and I affectionately refer to as 'My Friend.'
 We call him that because that's what he calls us.
-Every time one of us sees him, it's, "Well, hello, my friend!"
-He's here today, and I'm not surprised.
-He's here every day, no matter what time I come.
+I suspect it's what he calls everyone, but it's still nice.
+He's here today—he's here every day, no matter what time I come.

-I'm buying eggs and cream and avocados - when you have a grocery store right around the corner, you can afford to just pop in and pick up a few things at a time.
+I'm buying eggs and cream and avocados.
 I pick My Friend's line-up, like I always do if I have a choice.
 I wonder if he knows I do this?
 Is it weird?

 He's chatting up an old woman, who is absolutely loving him.
 She only has a few things too, and he sends her on her way with, "You have a good day, my friend!"
 And then it's my turn.